 All requests for transfer credit and official transcripts should be submitted to the Registrar no later than one month prior to the start of the academic semester.

-If approved, transfer credits are processed by the University Registrar once the semester begins.
+If approved, transfer credits are processed by the Registrar's Office once the semester begins.

 Credit for Prior Learning